WillJThomas/sinatra-index/README.md

 	  ...
 Sinatra routes ...
 	end

-The route will only be overridden if it cannot be routed using your defined Sinatra configuration e.g. if you have a block like this:
+NOTE: static files are given precedence over dynamic routes in sinatra - this library confirms to this e.g. if you have a block like this:

 use_static_index 'index.html'